-• Osteoarthritis of the Hip Osteoarthritis of the Hip
+- Osteoarthritis of the Hip

 Osteoarthritis, also called degenerative joint disease, is the most common form of arthritis.
 It occurs most often in the elderly.
 This disease affects the tissue covering the ends of bones in a joint called cartilage.
 In osteoarthritis, the cartilage becomes damaged and worn out, causing pain, swelling, stiffness and restricted movement in the affected joint.

-• Inflammatory Arthritis of the Hip Inflammatory Arthritis of the Hip
+Know More - Inflammatory Arthritis of the Hip

 The inflammation of the joints is referred to as arthritis.
 Inflammation arises when the smooth lining called cartilage at the ends of bones wears away.
 In some cases, the inflammation is caused when the lining of the joint becomes inflamed as part of an underlying systemic disease.